What you should be looking for when you ask your clients for testimonials.

 “Kate is a great personal trainer.
 She motivates me and the workout routines she put together for me are fun while getting results.”

-“I’ve struggled with weight loss and improving my fitness for years, especially when my work life is busy.
+“I’ve struggled with weight loss and improving my fitness for years, especially when work is busy.
 After many failed attempts with programs over-promising on their results, Kate helped me get into a consistent health and fitness routine that I love.
 She has helped me with a complete lifestyle change and keeps me motivated on the days when I feel too tired or lazy to exercise.”

 Which one is going to influence your choice to buy?
 The second one, of course.

-In just 60 words, the client has told us what problem the fitness coach solved and how it was different to what other programs are offered in the market.
+In just 60 words, the client has told us what problem the personal trainer solved and how it was different from other programs in the market.

-Next time you’re asking your clients for feedback with the purpose of using it as a testimonial, make sure you ask a few specific questions to ensure the testimonial does the job of helping potential clients in their buying decision.
+Next time you’re asking your clients for feedback to use it as a testimonial, make sure you ask a few specific questions to ensure the testimonial does the job of helping potential clients in their buying decision.

 A few questions you could include are:

 Why did you sign up to work with me?